anchat1990/gitpitch/PITCHME.md

 , so i need to reluctantly learn rebase.
 !open gerrit!
 In order to understand rebase I needed to understand how git works under the hood.
 So...

 ---

+### May 2018

+#### Developer @ REA Group

+-   Worked on realestate.com.au/buy |
+-   Use github for code review |
+-   First time pairing - multiple people on the same branch |
+-   Large team - lots of rebasing |

+Note:
+trickier operations in git with multiple team members.

+---